Trump Administration Curbs Immigration for Additional 6 Countries in Election-Year Push to Restrict Visas

 Officials said immigrants from Kyrgyzstan, Myanmar, Eritrea, Nigeria, Sudan and Tanzania will face new restrictions in obtaining certain visas to come to the United States.
 But it is not a total travel ban, unlike President Donald Trump’s earlier effort that generated outrage around the world for unfairly targeting Muslims.

-Trump was expected to sign a proclamation on the restrictions as early as Friday.
+Trump was expected to sign a proclamation on the restrictions as early as Friday; the restrictions would go into effect Feb.
+21.

-The announcement comes as President Donald Trump tries to promote his administration’s crackdown on immigration, highlighting a signature issue that motivated his supporters in 2016 and hoping it has the same affect this November.
+The announcement comes as Trump tries to promote his administration’s crackdown on immigration, highlighting a signature issue that motivated his supporters in 2016 and hoping it has the same affect this November.
 The administration recently announced a crackdown on birth tourism and is noting the sharp decline in crossings at the U.S.-Mexico border and citing progress on building the border wall.

 Related Stories

-Immigrant visas were restricted for Kyrgyzstan, Myanmar, Eritrea, Nigeria, and are given to people seeking to live in the U.S. permanently.
+Immigrant visas were restricted for Kyrgyzstan, Myanmar, Eritrea and Nigeria.
+That type of visa is given to people seeking to live in the U.S. permanently.
 They include visas for people sponsored by family members or employers as well as the diversity visa program that made up to 55,000 visas available in the most recent lottery.
-In December, for example, 40,666 immigrant visas were granted world-wide.
+In December, for example, 40,666 immigrant visas were granted worldwide.

 Sudan and Tanzania have diversity visas suspended.
 The State Department uses a computer drawing to select people from around the world for up to 55,000 diversity visas.
+Nigeria is already excluded from the lottery along with other countries that had more than 50,000 natives immigrate to the U.S. in the previous five years.

 Nonimmigrant visas were not affected.
 Those are given to people traveling to the U.S. for a temporary stay.
 They include visas for tourists, those doing business or people seeking medical treatment.
-During December, for example, about 650,760 nonimmigrant visas were granted world-wide.
+During December, for example, about 650,760 nonimmigrant visas were granted worldwide.

-Wolf said Homeland Security officials would work with the countries on bolstering their security requirements to help them work to get off the list.
+Acting Homeland Security Secretary Chad Wolf said Homeland Security officials would work with the countries on bolstering their security requirements to help them work to get off the list.

-“These countries for the most part want to be helpful, they want to do the right thing, they have relationships with the U.S., but for a variety of different reasons failed to meet those minimum requirements,” said acting Homeland Security Secretary Chad Wolf.
+“These countries for the most part want to be helpful, they want to do the right thing, they have relationships with the U.S., but for a variety of different reasons failed to meet those minimum requirements,” Wolf said.

 Rumors swirled for weeks about a potential new ban, and initially Belarus was considered.
 But Secretary of State Mike Pompeo was headed to the Eastern European nation as the restrictions were released and Belarus was not on the list.
 Wolf said some nations were able to comply with the new standards in time.